devpunks/snuggsi/README.md

 ### `HTML` Declaration

+`HTML` has ALWAYS been a declarative language.
+Why not just use it to declare Custom Elements?
 If you know [how to write `HTML`](https://developer.mozilla.org/en-US/docs/Web/HTML) you can start using **snuggsiツ**.
 Sometimes you need to sandbox a section of your page for styling.
 Other times you need a custom container of complex functionality.
 Either way you usually start with a plain ole' `HTML` element Declaration :

 ```html